 Advantages

-User momentum: Active wallets and on-chain usage have accelerated, lifting its profile among traders and builders.
+User momentum: Active wallets and on-chain usage have helped maintain attention from traders and builders.

 Caveat